 understanding the experience of separate 3rd semester tracks (Lund University and Manchester University) and other consortium partners

-To apply for the MESPOM class of 2019, applicants will now pre-select a track to be accepted at Manchester University or Lund University for the third semester.
+To apply for the MESPOM class of 2019 and further years, applicants will now pre-select a track to be accepted at Manchester University or Lund University for the third semester.
 (In previous years, students indicated their preference and were accepted to one track or the other only after starting their studies at Central European University.)

 If an applicant is applying for both mobility tracks (Lund and Manchester), it is important that the applicant explains which of the two is her/his preferred option!